awong0811/M214A-Final-Project/README.md

 from explainability import *
 ```
 \
 Running this block of code makes a new set of features based on which feature extraction function you pick and saves the features.
+If a ./saved_features/ directory does not already exist, it is created and the features are saved in there.
 A new XGBoost model is fitted and the shap chart/confusion matrices are displayed as well.
 ```python
 name = '<desired_feature_name>'
 args_dict = {'<arg>': <arg_val>}